Free Lightroom Workflow Develop Presets for Portrait Photographers

 These are not creative presets – they are even better!
 These presets are designed to help automate the task of processing large numbers of portrait photographs and speed up your workflow.
+All of the presets in this collection are stackable – meaning you can apply them individually or stack them together.
 Grab the presets below and then jump to the next section to learn how to use them.

 Download the Presets

-Download the Lightroom 4 Workflow Presets (use these presets if you are using LR 4)
+Download the Lightroom Workflow Presets (use these for LR 4 or newer)

-Download the Lightroom 3 Workflow Presets (use these presets if you are using LR 3 or older)
+Download the Lightroom 3 Workflow Presets (use these for LR 3 or older)

 How to Install the Workflow Prests

 Nearly 30 Workflow Presets are included in this collection and are designed to be used with raw images that are technically correct – that is, portrait photographs that have been exposed properly (at least for the most part).
 By their very nature, raw images are usually very flat and dull.
 These presets add the appropriate processing ingredients to quickly make them look more lively and vibrant.

 The presets are available as a downloadable zip file.
 Download the file and unzip it onto your desktop (or someplace convenient).
 Be sure to download the correct presets for your version of Lightroom.
 After you have unzipped the zip file, you should now have a folder named “Paxton Portraits Workflow Presets” on your desktop.
 The Lightroom Workflow Presets are located within five sub-folders.